-It’s the smooth, clean taste that has given Jamaican Blue Mountain Coffee a worldwide reputation for excellence.
+It’s the smooth, clean taste that has given Jamaican BM Coffee a worldwide reputation for excellence.
 Although Jamaica grows just 0.1% of the world’s coffee, it’s crop commands the highest prices.

 Almost all Jamaican coffee is exported, with over 80% being snapped up by the Japanese.
 The rest of the world must haggle over the remaining, deliciously smooth beans.

 It’s the island’s tropical climate that gives coffee the sunshine and water that it needs to bloom.
 This perfect combination isn’t found in many places in the world, which is what makes Blue Mountain such a delicacy.

 Interestingly, the soil in Jamaica at Blue Mountain altitude is quite poor quality.
 It may be that the adversity somehow improves the flavour, as it does for wine; some of the best grapes are grown in vineyards with poor soils.